microsoft/pxt-arcade/docs/courses/csintro1/intro/info.md

 ### Coding

 1. Review the code below
-2. Create the sample code and run the code
+2. Create a new project and name it “button rate”
-3. Save the code for the task (name it "button rate")
+3. Create and run the code
 4. Change the ``||sprites:say||`` block so that after 6 seconds have passed it says the ``||info:score||``.
 You may also want it to show a message explaining what the value represents

     ### ~hint